Teek-tech/Teek-tech/README.md

 - 👋 Hi, I’m Tochukwu Odeme, a tehnical product manager and software engineer with keen interests in building software solutions that solve real-life problems
-- 👀 I’m interested in data or software engineering/development roles.
+- 👀 I’m interested in data or software engineering/development/management roles.
-- 🌱 I’m currently learning python and cloud servers architecture and computing
+- 🌱 I’m currently learning python and cloud computing, and architecture
 - 💞️ I’m looking to collaborate on private or open source projects.
 - 📫 You can reach me via email @tochuks.chris@gmail.com